isikkuntay/kaggle_qa/README.md

 # kaggle_qa
-Question Answering Competition on Kaggle
+Code for Question Answering Competition on Kaggle.
 This is the training code for the BERT-based classifier for QA.
 The code processes the Simplified NQ train jsonl datafile and is designed to work on TPU.